 - Node.js ≥ 20

 - tmux (Linux/macOS/WSL).
 Windows native uses ConPTY (built-in).
-Claude Code and Codex also support SDK-backed sessions.
+Multiple agents also support SDK-backed sessions.

 IM.codes is an independent open-source project and is not affiliated with, endorsed by, or sponsored by Anthropic, OpenAI, Google, Alibaba, OpenClaw, or any other company whose products are mentioned.
 All product names, trademarks, and registered trademarks are the property of their respective owners.